 Native grasslands have suffered the most intense impact by humans of any of North America’s terrestrial ecosystems, resulting in grassland-associated birds experiencing a steeper, more consistent decline than any other guild of birds.
 Decades of increasingly intensive agriculture have reshaped the habitats that these grassland birds rely upon.

 In northern Virginia, grassland birds have adapted to using hayfields and pasturelands as surrogate habitat, an ecological trap under the wrong conditions, or a unique opportunity for conservation under the right conditions.
 Research has demonstrated that implementing a specific suite of farm management practices can actually benefit grassland birds, as well as restore ecosystem functionality on these working landscapes.

 In response, Smithsonian’s Virginia Working Landscapes and the Piedmont Environmental Council launched the Piedmont Grassland Bird Initiative (PGBI) to address grassland bird declines on working lands in the Virginia Piedmont.
-PBGI has also brought in the American Farmland Trust as a lead partner to streamline conservation messaging towards producers and identify synergies between best management practices for conservation and regenerative agriculture.
+American Farmland Trust and Quail Forever have joined as lead collaborators, bringing with them their respective expertise in conservation messaging and technical assistance on working landscapes.

 Action items include knowledge sharing through peer-to-peer trainings, hands-on workshops for landowners held on exemplar farms, incentive payments for implementing bird-friendly BMPs, capacitating more technical assistance for producers, and tracking acreage converted to conservation use.